 Dominic didn’t push for more answers, but he kept talking.
 “She’s been on a mission to find out what the hell you did.
 I don’t blame her.
 I know she wouldn’t just let you out without reason.”
 He paused and then laughed.
 “And she looked hot and bothered.
 You did something.
 You don’t have to lie.”

 Dominic looked at his watch and noticed time was definitely leaving.
 He had spent enough time down there.
+He sat up and brushed off his clothes.

 “Well.
 See you later for your death sentence.
 Better get the last of your rest.”
 Dominic said.
 He left, not bothering to tighten the chains.
 “Any regrets?”